open-cogsci/osdoc/content/getting-opensesame/running-from-source.md

 - [Expyriment](http://www.expyriment.org/) is required for the [xpyriment] back-end.
 - [NumPy](http://www.numpy.org/) is an advanced mathematical library that is used for various things, such as sound support.
 - [PIL](http://www.pythonware.com/products/pil/) is an imaging library that is used for various things.
+    - You can also use `pillow`, an actively maintained fork of the original, and no longer maintained `PIL`.
 - [PsychoPy](http://www.psychopy.org/) is required for the [psycho] back-end.
 - [pyflakes](https://pypi.python.org/pypi/pyflakes) is required for automatic validation of your Python scripts.
 - [Pyglet](http://www.pyglet.org/) is required by PsychoPy.